 My long-term career goal is to hit the C suite.
 I’m still waffling on CEO vs COO but I definitely want to be up there.
 At this point in my career that means I NEED management experience.
 I don’t have any management experience, at least not in the direct report sense, so I gotta start climbing that ladder.
 For me, I didn’t see that path where I was so while I was happy, and supported, and all those goods things, I also knew I wasn’t going to move up, at least not with any sort of speed.

 While I was still applying for jobs I came across one on a job website.
-It was for a project and portfolio manager for the Statistical Center for HIV/AIDS Research and Prevention (SCHARP).
+It was for a project and portfolio manager for a statistical and data management center.
 I went back and forth on this one.
 The job seemed interesting, however, I wasn’t sure that I was fully qualified, never having had any formal project management training.
 I eventually applied after the post had been up for awhile.
 To make a long story even longer, by the time I got called in for an interview I had switched teams at the foundation and so was not in immediate need of a job and they had already identified a candidate.
 The result was the most honest interview I have ever had.
 At the end, the interviewer said there was an open position that I might be good for.
 Of course, I thought that was just a line.

 Since this post is already verging on way too long, I’ll save the details of the interview process and negotiations for further posts.
 What I took away from the spinning top that was my job search was: